alejandro-cobo/torchinfo.nvim/README.md

         return self.fc(x)
 ```

-ModuleA will be ignored.
-You can temporally add default values to any module
+ModuleA will be ignored while ModuleB will be successfully analyzed.
+You can
-you want to process.
+temporally add default values to any module you want to include in the analysis.

 ## Potential future features